AI-sandbox/XGMix/README.md

 - number of *<query_file>* SNP positions that are included in interval

 The remaining columns give the predicted reference panel population for the given interval.
 A genotype has two haplotypes, so the number of predictions for a genotype is 2*(number of genotypes) and therefore the total number of columns in the file is 6 + 2*(number of genotypes)

+### Model and simulated data
+When training a model, the resulting model will be stored in **./models**.
+That way it can be re-used for analyzing another dataset.
+The model's estimated accuracy is logged along with a confusion matrix which is stored in **./models/analysis**.
+The program simulates training data and stores in **./generated_data**.
+To automatically remove the created data when training is done, set *rm_simulated_data = True* in *config.py*.
+Note that in some cases, the simulated data can be re-used for training with similar settings.
+In those cases, not removing the data and then setting *run_simulation=False* will re-use the previously simulated data which can save a lot of time and compuation.

 ## Pre-Trained Models